apache/trafficserver/doc/arch/cache/cache-arch.en.rst

    Name        Type                Use
    =========== =================== ===================================================
-   offset      unsigned int:24     Offset of first byte of metadata (volume relative) big         unsigned in:2       Offset multiplier size        unsigned int:6      Size tag         unsigned int:12     Partial key (fast collision check) phase       unsigned int:1      Unknown head        unsigned int:1      Flag: first segment in a document pinned      unsigned int:1      Flag: document is pinned token       unsigned int:1      Flag: Unknown next        unsigned int:16     Segment local index of next entry. offset_high inku16              High order offset bits
+   offset      unsigned int:24     Offset of first byte of metadata (volume relative) big         unsigned in:2       Size multiplier size        unsigned int:6      Size tag         unsigned int:12     Partial key (fast collision check) phase       unsigned int:1      Unknown head        unsigned int:1      Flag: first fragment in an object pinned      unsigned int:1      Flag: document is pinned token       unsigned int:1      Flag: Unknown next        unsigned int:16     Segment local index of next entry. offset_high inku16              High order offset bits
    =========== =================== ===================================================

-   The volume directory is an array of ``Dir`` instances.
+   The stripe directory is an array of ``Dir`` instances.
 Each entry refers to a span in the volume which contains a cached object.
 Because every object in the cache has at least one directory entry this data has been made as small as possible.

    The offset value is the starting byte of the object in the volume.
 It is 40 bits long split between the *offset* (lower 24 bits) and *offset_high* (upper 16 bits) members.
 Note that since there is a directory for every storage unit in a cache volume, this is the offset in to the slice of a storage unit attached to that volume.